Within Temptation: Musical style

+For a time, gothic visual was a common part of Within Temptation's style, as the gothic metal influences were part of their sound, mainly in their early years.

-The band's first album, Enter, was released in 1997, which music critics classified as two heavy metal subgenres, gothic metal and doom metal classifying the release as "gloomy, doomy, slow moving, atmospheric, symphonic gothic metal." and compared it with Tristania and Theatre of Tragedy, two other bands in the genre.
+The band's debut album, Enter (1997), was classified as gothic metal and doom metal, described as "gloomy, doomy, slow moving, atmospheric, symphonic gothic metal" and drawing comparisons with Tristania and Theatre of Tragedy.
 The guitar riffs and keyboard work were also praised, as were the contrasting voices of the two lead vocalists, Sharon den Adel and Robert Westerholt.

-For a time, gothic visual was a common part of Within Temptation's style, as the gothic metal influences were part of their sound, mainly in their early years.

 The band's next record, an EP entitled The Dance, released in 1998, was described as "important in the development of the band" presenting "the band's musical growth as they explore the parameters of orchestral, neo-classical metal."

-With the release of the band's second album, Mother Earth, their musical style came to a point of inflexion, where only den Adel remained as lead vocalist leading the band to more melodic and Celtic songs and more folk influences.
-Critics approved of the changes in musical direction and suggested that the album "reveals new dimensions in the concept of metal."

-With Daniel Gibson as its main producer, the album The Silent Force was classified as "very melodic, catchy and relaxing".
+With the release of the band's second album, Mother Earth, in 2000, their musical style came to a point of inflexion, where only den Adel remained as lead vocalist, leading the band to more melodic and Celtic songs and more folk influences.
+Critics approved of the changes and suggested that the album "reveals new dimensions in the concept of metal."
+With Daniel Gibson as its main producer, the following album The Silent Force, released in 2004, was classified as "very melodic, catchy and relaxing".

 Sharon den Adel wearing a nightclub jacket while performing The Unforgivings "Sinéad" in 2011.

 With the release of The Heart of Everything, in 2007, critics were divided on the band's new direction, though some appreciated the new direction and found it more varied.
 About.com agreed with both opinions, stating that the album had "the depth and complexity of classical music and the dark edge of gothic metal."
 AllMusic commented that the band "isn't afraid to get downright symphonic".
+In an interview around that time, den Adel said they fell into a symphonic rock genre with various influences.
+In another interview, she stated that "We consider ourselves more an atmospheric melodic symphonic metal/rock band...
+In my opinion, we are not a gothic band but we have gothic elements".

 In 2011, the band released their fifth studio album, The Unforgiving, the biggest change in their musical direction to that point.
-Although largely well received by critics, some reviewers disliked the changes, with Q magazine calling the album "The metal T'Pau".
+Although largely well received by critics, some reviewers disliked the changes, with Q magazine calling the album "the metal T'Pau".
 Besides that, some critics found the "1980s pop, rock and metal" influences a good thing for the band.

-In order to celebrate the band's 15th anniversary, the Belgian radio station Q-music invited the band to make 15 covers of famous songs.
-Later, the band released The Q-Music Sessions album, another divergent genre variation from their original sound.
-The album featured reworked covers of several famous pop songs, such as "Titanium" by David Guetta featuring Sia, "Grenade" by Bruno Mars, "The Power of Love" by Frankie Goes to Hollywood and also such indie and folk rock songs as The Who's "Behind Blue Eyes" and Passenger's "Let Her Go".
+In order to celebrate the band's 15th anniversary, Belgian radio station Q-Music invited the band to make 15 covers of famous songs.
+Later, the band released the album The Q-Music Sessions, another divergent genre variation from their original sound.
+It featured reworked covers of several famous pop songs, such as "Titanium" by David Guetta featuring Sia, "Grenade" by Bruno Mars, "The Power of Love" by Frankie Goes to Hollywood and also such indie and folk rock songs as The Who's "Behind Blue Eyes" and Passenger's "Let Her Go".